 If you want to be a leader, you need to continue your education.

-The most compelling reasons for getting a degree are job advancement and career opportunity.
+The most compelling reasons for earning a degree are job advancement and career opportunity.
 Although I didn’t need a master’s degree for the job I had at the time, I decided to earn one — I knew it would open doors.
 My nursing diploma equipped me to provide patient care, but I also wanted to be a leader and a teacher.
 In most places in healthcare, you need at least a BSN degree to be a clinical supervisor, such as unit leader, and an advanced degree to go beyond that.

 Before I entered a BSN program, I knew plenty about patient care but little about my profession.
 As I continued my educational journey, a world I knew nothing about opened to me – a world of nursing scholars, theorists and professional organizations.
 We need more highly-educated nurses to lead us to where we need to be.
 Education enables us to contribute to the development and knowledge base of our profession.